cibere/flogin/docs/intro.rst

 Prerequisites
 -------------

-flogin requires python 3.11 or higher, however python 3.11 is the recommended version as that is the version that the default embedded python that flow installs is.
+flogin requires Python 3.11 or higher.
+Python 3.11 is recommended as it matches flow's default embedded Python version.

 .. _installing: